[Last updated on July 27, 2016. Older comments are for the previous versions of this article first published in 2011.]

-Elements waives the $3 monthly fee if you keep $2,500 in the savings account earning 0.5%; or else you will charged a $3 monthly fee.
+Elements requires $2,500 in the savings account earning 0.5%; or else you will charged a $3 monthly fee.
 You can transfer the rest to TD Ameritrade; each transfer costs $25.
 TD Ameritrade doesn’t charge any maintenance fee (a disclosure document shows $12.50 per quarter maintenance fee but it doesn’t apply under the Elements contract).
 You can invest in anything normally available through TD Ameritrade at its normal commission schedule.
 Take a look at 101 commission-free ETFs, 32 of which are from Vanguard.

 For a complete walk-through of setting up the HSA at Elements Financial, see Setting Up HSA at Elements Financial.

 Saturna Brokerage Services

 Saturna Brokerage Services offers an HSA in a brokerage account.
-You can buy pretty much any mutual fund or ETF for $15 a trade, including Fidelity Spartan index funds.
-Vanguard mutual funds allegedly cost $10 extra.
-If you contribute the maximum once a year and do one trade, that’s all you pay.
+You can buy pretty much any mutual fund or ETF for $15 a trade online, including Fidelity index funds.
+Vanguard mutual funds cost $10 extra.
+If you contribute the maximum once a year and do one trade, you only pay $15 or $25.

 Transfer or Rollover